How to make money last until payday

 Talk to family and friends

-Consider a payday loan
+Consider a short-term loan

 What are the alternatives to payday loans?